Croatian diaspora: New Zealand

-The first Croat to settle in New Zealand is believed to be Pauvo Lupis (Paul) who deserted his Austrian ship in the late 1800s.
+The first Croat to settle in New Zealand is believed to be Pauvo (Paul) Lupis who deserted his Austrian ship in the late 1800s.
 Although Croats had contact with New Zealand and a few had settled the proper migration waves began when the Austro-Hungarian Empire allowed Italian wine and oil into the Empire's territories for a substantially less duty, thus rendering peasants and farmers bankrupt.
 This treaty was the beginning of many events which causes migration mainly from Dalmatia.
 There were 5,000 migrants of Croatian descent between 1890 and 1914, prior to World War I. A further 1,600 migrated during the 1920s before the onset of the Great Depression.
 Another 600 in the 1930s, prior to World War II.
 Between 1945 and 1970, 3,200 migrated to New Zealand.
 Arrivals during the 1990s fled the conflict in former Yugoslavia.

-The main destination for settlers was the Northland gum fields where the young boys were sent to dig Kauri tree gum from swamps.
+The main destination for settlers was the Northland gum fields where the young boys were sent to dig kauri tree gum from swamps.
 Until the 1950s, the gum was used to varnish wooden furniture and the likes.
-Here on these fields, Croats were treated as outcasts by the British Empire and called 'Austrians' because of the passport they carried.
+Here on these fields, Croats were treated as outcasts by the British Empire and called "Austrians" because of the passport they carried.
 They were looked at with suspicion, mainly because they would share profits and send money back to their villages in Dalmatia.
 Many British settlers who worked the same fields resented the Dalmatian gum-diggers, whom they nicknamed "Dallies", a term which is still occasionally used.
-On these fields as outcasts, the Croatian immigrants were thrown together with the other outcasts, the native Māori people who having many of the same view points and coming from villages themselves got on extremely well.
+On these fields as outcasts, the Croatian immigrants were thrown together with the other outcasts, the native Māori people who having many of the same view points and coming from villages themselves.